PratikBharadwaj/Efficient-Market-Basket-Analysis-using-Hive-and-the-Apriori-algorithm/README.md

 ** THIS DIRECTORY HAS CODE WITH AND WITHOUT HIVE AND HAS DATASET **

 There are 2 files
-1. one is using hive where you have to store data in to hive which is a data warehousing software which uses a sql like query to store update data.
+1. one is using hive where you have to store data in to hive which is a data warehousing techniue which uses a sql like query to store update data.
 2. another is without the use of hive that is importing the dtaset simply using pandas.

 for storing data into hive i have used hortonworks docker sandbox HDP inside a virtual machine to store dataset in to hive which is a big data component used for real time storage and analysis of data you can use any other techniques also.